Carbnwo/Movie-recommender-system/README.md

 # Movie-recommender-systems-

-This was an exercise that i've made during my Msc at Skema.
+This project is one I’ve made during my Msc at Skema.

-First part consist of analyzing the data and cleaning it.
+The goal was to build a recommender system from a dataframe made up of user ratings for a wide selection of films.

-Second part is the elaboration of the recommender system.
+First part is dedicated to clean and prepare the data.
+Second and third parts are dedicated to the realization of the recommender system.